-Tectus is based on a model and drawings under the names "System 618" by Jo Niemeyer from the year 1996.
-Tomohiro Nakamura picked and followed up with the idea to a later moment.
-The result is a timeless and creative toy for young and old.
+Tectus is based on a model and drawings named "System 618" by Jo Niemeyer from 1996.
+Tomohiro Nakamura picked up and pursued this idea later on.
+The result is a timeless and creative toy for younger and older generations alike.

-For the Swiss company Naef it was a impulsion, to bring the object at the end of 2008 under the name "Tectus" on the market.
-Without Tomohiro Nakamura it would have never came so far, the idea and the copyright are Jo Niemeyers, who works with the golden ratio since centuries in the category of concrete art.
+For Swiss company Naef, this ratio was an impulse to market their object under the name of “Tectus” in 2008.
+Without Tomohiro Nakamura, the project would probably never have come so far.
+Nonetheless, the idea and copyright are Jo Niemeyer’s who has worked intensively with the golden ratio for decades in the area of concrete art.

-For all Naef toys are only high quality woods from ecological plantation growth in Europe and only quality colours of highest amicability are used.
-From the baby age to the senior participants, the different products offer happiness and enjoyment and convey creativity and fantasy.
+All Naef toys use solely high-quality wood from environmentally friendly plantation growth in Europe and highest quality paints.
+From babies to seniors, the different products offer happiness and enjoyment and inspire creativity and fantasy.